George A. Nelson

 George A. Nelson (November 15, 1873 – May 4, 1962) was an American dairy farmer, farm organization leader, and socialist politician.
-He is best remembered as the 1936 candidate of the Socialist Party of America for Vice President of the United States.
+He is best remembered as the 1936 candidate of the Socialist Party of America for Vice President of the United States and member of the Wisconsin Progressive Party.
 He previously served as the 50th speaker of the Wisconsin State Assembly, and represented Polk County in the Assembly for three terms.

 Early years

 George A. Nelson was born of Danish parents on a Polk County, Wisconsin, farm on November 15, 1873.
 He worked as a farmhand in his youth but was restless and left young to see the world, sailing the length of the Mississippi River and working as a laborer, miner, and machinist in some 38 states of the union, Canada, and Mexico by the time he was 25.

 Nelson was one of the original "Sourdoughs," a miner in the Yukon gold rush of 1898.
 While in the Yukon, George's friend pushed him out of the way of a falling rock during a mine collapse.
 George survived but his friend died.
 George paid to have his friend's body shipped back to his family in the lower 48 states.
 His adventure in the north proved to be successful and he returned to Polk County with enough gold to purchase a farm in Milltown, Wisconsin, where he worked throughout his life as a small-scale dairy farmer.
 At the time of his 1936 campaign for Vice President of the United States, Nelson's farm consisted of 180 acre, which supported 20 cows and produced various small crops.